AlexLup06/advent-of-code-2024/README.md

 ```
 After some time I wrote down the code and ran it: Fuck it only tries one path and does not stop if the output does not match the wanted output (the program itself).
 I really did not know how to easily code this up but then *The Stack* came into my mind and with some copy pasted really simple Stack implementation in go I got it to work within 15 minutes.
 It prints out all possible starting values for Register A but I just need to manually choose the smallest one.

+### Day 17
+**Part 1:** Really easy, though at first I was extremely confused and I thought we walk through the map as the bytes fall.
+But it was actually just Dijkstra and then simulating Dijkstra for the more falling bytes.

+**Part 2:** Really easy.
+Don't even know what to say.
+Took me 5 minutes or so